Solar for your business

 Who benefits most from solar power?

 The most cost-effective installations are in businesses that have large electric bills.
-However, SMUD has found that many businesses install solar for environmental benefits.
+However, we have found that many businesses are installing solar for environmental benefits.

 What is net metering and how does it work?